-■ REALIGNMENT OF MIXTURE CONTROL VALVE

-In the course of making carburetor adjustments, it is just possible that the Mixture Control Valve may be inadvertently screwed in or out too far and thereby moved beyond its effective adjustment range.
-Its basic setting can be re-established as follows:
+■ REALIGNMENT OF MIXTURE CONTROL VALVE In the course of making carburetor adjustments, it is just possible that the Mixture Control Valve may be inadvertently screwed in or out too far and thereby moved beyond its effective adjustment range.
+The basic position can be found in the sketch shown below.